Lauren White, UKCP & BACP, Counsellor, Psychotherapist, & Clinical Supervisor

 Groups analysis, reflective practice groups for staff, experiential groups for students, team building for employees, and supervision groups.

-Group analysis can be helpful for anyone who has experienced relationship difficulties, in the past or present, or who is feeling socially isolated.
-It has the added advantage of being a lower-cost option too, which gives more people access to psychotherapy.
+Group analysis can be helpful in exploring relationship difficulties, in the past or present.
+It has the added advantage of being a lower-cost option too.

 Mixed-gender and mixed-age analytic group, with a maximum of 8 members who want to address problems like: depression, anxiety, social isolation and/or relationship difficulties.
 Members will be asked to make a minimum commitment of a year to this group but it will be possible to stay longer if they wish.
 Self-referrals and referrals from NHS and private practice colleagues are welcome.
 Members choose their own fee within a range of £5-£15 per group.